BrobstonCreations/mqtt-hvac-vent-control/README.md

-# whole-home-hvac-control-mqtt
+# mqtt-hvac-vent-control
-This project is intended to bring together all things mqtt based to make your home more comfortable from a temperature perspective.
+This project is intended to bring together a thermostat, tempertaure sensors, and smart vents to make your home more comfortable.

+## How to get this system running

+## Future features

+## Philosophy

+## Pull Requests

+## Bugs